OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-11.md

 ## 1 Corinthians 11:13

-Judge for yourselves: is it proper for a woman to pray to God with her head uncovered?
+Consider this for yourself: is it appropriate for a woman to pray to God with her head uncovered?

 ## 1 Corinthians 11:14